louiekwan/cloud-guardrails/README.md

-# GC Cloud Guardrails for Public Sectors
+# Cloud Guardrails for Public Sectors

 This project will host the minimum guardrails as part of the Cloud Operationalization Framework.